AbdElAziz333/Canary/src/main/java/com/abdelaziz/canary/mixin/block/hopper/README.md

             - Only used when stack lists is a double chest half
             - Set when double stack list is created when double inventory is accessed by a hopper

-- Lithium Sectioned Entity Movement Trackers:
+- Canary Sectioned Entity Movement Trackers:
     - Certain classes of Entities are configured to be tracked: Inventory and ItemEntity
     - Entity Sections store the timestamp of the last change for each tracked class
     - Entities of tracked classes notify their entity section every time their position change or when they are added or